Contributors: Eliza Bayne, Zach Pennington, Stephen Arenholtz, Atman Thakrar, Glen Hentz

 Have mercy: In a surprising twist ending on last night’s “Hawaii 5-0,” the Seattle Seahawks scored another touchdown against the Arizona Cardinals.

 Hooked on phonics: Stephen Jackson sent a tweet to Serge Ibaka which read, “Somebody tel serg Abaka.
 He aint bout dis life.
 Next time he run up on me im goin in his mouth.
 That’s a promise.
 He doin 2 much.”
 He later apologized to Serge Ibaka and to the English language.

 Soccer?
 I don’t even know her: Lionel Messi broke the record for most goals in a calendar year with 86.
-Soccer fans haven’t been this excited since The Notebook was released on DVD.
+Soccer fans haven’t been this excited to buy tickets at the Football Ticket Pad since The Notebook was released on DVD.

 More soccer: “We are actually talking about soccer,” explained a reporter from ESPN.

 Even more soccer: Obviously 86 goals in soccer is a lot for one year – to get an idea how exciting that is, just imagine any one NFL game.